rkgibson2/data-driven-dota/proposal_document.md

 * **Project Objectives:**
 	Provide the primary questions you are trying to answer with your visualization.
 	What would you like to learn and accomplish?
 	List the benefits.

-	1. We really want to let a user examine their game history.
+	We really want to let a user examine their game history.
 	They can visualize summary statistics for a set of games, so they can see patterns in their play and possibly ways to improve.

-	2. A

-	3. A
+	Also, we want to allow users to filter their games to only examine a subset of games (e.g. only games where they lost).

 * **Data:**
 	From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.